icra/ISIMIP_Lake_Sector/Hypsographics/GLOBathy/README.md

 ## Opening databases and checking coherence

-Loading the attribute table of the HydroLakes polygons (~1.4M lakes).
+Loading the attribute table of the HydroLAKES polygons (~1.4M lakes).
 You will likely have to insert your local path to find the file - too big to be stored at Github.
 Can be downloaded from here:
 <https://97dc600d3ccc765f840c-d5a4231de41cd7a15e06ac00b0bcc552.ssl.cf5.rackcdn.com/HydroLAKES_polys_v10_shp.zip>